aduros/wasm4/site/docs/reference/cli.md

 **Description:**

-This command shows all options, the usage and more about the `w4` CLI or it's subcommands.
+This command shows all options, the usage and more about the `w4` CLI or its subcommands.
 Providing the `-V` or `--version` option however has precedence over a subcommand.

 Therefore a `w4 help --version png2src` will not lead to show the help for the `png2src` command, but will only output the current version.